wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-storm-sensor-data-analysis.md

 ### Create the Storm on HDInsight cluster

-1. Sign in to the [Azure Management Portal](https://manage.windowsazure.cn/).
+1. Sign in to the [Azure Classic Management Portal](https://manage.windowsazure.cn/).

 2. Click **HDInsight** in the left pane, and then click **+NEW** in the lower-left corner of the page.